data-forge/data-forge-js/README.md

 	var valuesDf = df.detectValues();
 	console.log(valuesDf.toString());

-todo: show example output here.
+todo: output

 ## Visual output

-More on this soon.
-If you need to get started now the [Github repo](https://github.com/Real-Serious-Games/data-forge-js) has [examples](https://github.com/Real-Serious-Games/data-forge-js/tree/master/examples) showing how to use *data-forge* with [Flot](http://www.flotcharts.org/).
+The [Github repo](https://github.com/Real-Serious-Games/data-forge-js) has [examples](https://github.com/Real-Serious-Games/data-forge-js/tree/master/examples) showing how to use *data-forge* with [Flot](http://www.flotcharts.org/).

-todo: Put a link to the article on using Highstock.
+There is a [Code Project article](http://www.codeproject.com/Articles/1069489/Highstock-plus-Data-Forge-plus-Yahoo) on using Highstock with Data-Forge to chart Yahoo financial data.

 # Data transformation